The UK’s energy suppliers are offering extra support during the outbreak of COVID-19 - find out how your supplier can help you if you’re affected.

-The Coronavirus outbreak has caused disruption to many households across Britain, with some people advised not to leave their homes and many more facing financial difficulty as they are unable to work.
+The Coronavirus outbreak has caused disruption to many households across Britain, with many facing financial difficulty as they are unable to work.

 You can get help topping up your prepayment meter if you’re self-isolating

-Many have been advised to self-isolate during the Coronavirus outbreak, including those with symptoms of the virus as well as some vulnerable groups.
+Many have been advised to self-isolate during the Coronavirus outbreak, including those with symptoms of the virus as well as those who have been in contact with a confirmed case of the virus.
 If you have a prepayment meter and you’re not able to leave the house to top it up, there’s extra help available for you.